Daniel-Alp/dalp_website/index.markdown

   overlay_image: assets/images/website_header.png
   overlay_filter: "0.5"
 excerpt: "A repository for my favourite projects"
-intro:
-  - excerpt: 'Hi!
+---
+Hi!
 I'm a Grade 12 Student attending St. Theresa of Lisieux Catholic High School.
 I am interested in mathematics, computer science, and robotics, and am always finding new ways to explore these fields further.
-Thanks for checking out my website!'
+Thanks for checking out my website!
----